uhasker/getting-things-done-in-next-js/src/chapter2/06-configuring-typescript.md

 }
 ```

-> This is not how we would really write a test, but that is irrelevant for now.
+> This is not how we would really write a test, but that's irrelevant for now.

 If we would run `pnpm tsc` right now, we would see the we have `greet.test.js` in the output which is probably not desirable, since the tests probably shouldn't be part of the final compilation output.